farihaohana5/Active_Directory_Lab/README.md

   <img src="https://i.imgur.com/Vh0RVhl.png" height="80%" width="80%" alt="Active Directory Steps"/>

-  For the ease of differentiating the 2 network adapters, I renamed the network adapters, with suitable names, beforehand.<br><br><br><br>
+  For the ease of differentiating the 2 network adapters, I renamed the network adapters, with suitable names, beforehand.<br><br>

 - **Install and Configure the DHCP Server on DC**